 China's economic activity in Latin America has skyrocketed in recent years, increasing 25-fold in the last decade.
 China is the leading commodity importer from many Latin American countries as well importing soybeans, copper, and iron ore.
 In 2015, China made approximately $30 billion in loans to Latin American countries far exceeding banks from the west.
 Chinese banks loaned Latin America more money than traditional lenders, the World Bank and the Inter-American Development Bank (IDB) combined.

 China has proven to be a loyal economic partner with all Latin American countries regardless of the country's political persuasion.
-China, with over 3 billion people, has a huge demand for natural resources from Latin America, and imports oil, copper, gold and other primary resources.
+China, with more than 1,350 million people, has a huge demand for natural resources from Latin America, and imports oil, copper, gold and other primary resources.
 China is Latin America's second biggest trading partner behind only the United States.